 1 large pebble

-We started by adding handfuls of compost to our plastic tray.
-To make a tomb for the garden I cut the plastic cup in half & Minnie added one section to the tray.
+We started by adding handfuls of compost to our recycled tray.
+To make a tomb for the garden we cut the cup in half & added to the tray.

-You could of course add more decoration to your garden; moss, small pebbles, small plants etc. But I like the simplicity of this garden.
+You could, of course, add more decoration to your garden; moss, small pebbles, small plants etc. But I like the simplicity of this garden.
 It's dull, bleak appearance before the grass seeds germinate resembles the bleakness of Good Friday when all seemed lost.
-And as the grass grows it reminds us that what once seemed dead & bleak on Good Friday, is well & truly transformed & alive on Easter Day!
+And as the grass grows it reminds us that what once seemed dead & bleak on Good Friday, is truly transformed & alive on Easter Day!

 To explore the Easter Story alongside our Easter garden we've also been sharing these picture books together.